 Open single user or group chats are stored in table ZWACHATSESSION.
 Information in this table could be correlated with the information in table ZWAGROUPMEMBER and ZWAGROUPINFO.
 References to the multimedia files exchanged, timestamps and location of multimedia file are stored in table ZWAMEDIAITEMS.

 Documents/ChatSearch.sqlite – in this database file table docs_content contains chat contents.

 It is most widely used social network application.
-Due to that reason during investigation high amount of information from the Facebook application can be found.
+Because of this, during the investigation, high amount of information from the Facebook application can be found.
 Mainly three kinds of information can be found – user personal information, caches of visited profiles and pages, information about external sites visited within the Facebook application.

 Account information can be found from the Library/Preferences/com.facebook.plist file.
 Email address and Facebook id of configured account on the application could be extracted from this file.
-Date of the last time application was also used could be retrieved from this file.
+The date of the last time application was also used could be retrieved from this file.

 Contact related information are stored in Library/Caches/FbStore.db

 Profile pictures are saved in Library/Caches/ImageCache/ Directory.